matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/Course 3 Glossary.md

 **Port filtering:** A firewall function that blocks or allows certain port numbers to limit unwanted communication.
 A basic principle of port filtering is to allow ports that are used by normal network operations.
 Any port that is not being used by the normal network operations should be disallowed to protect against vulnerabilities.

 **Proxy server:** A server that fulfills the requests of its clients by forwarding them to other servers

+**Principle of least privilege:** Access and authorization to information only last long enough to complete a task

 ## R